tinacms/rfcs/0012-inline-api.md

       onClick: () => setActive(!active),
       children: (
         <>
-          {/* Children is just a text node - but we're controlling it with contenteditable in this phawse */}
+          {/* Children is just a text node - but we're controlling it with contenteditable in this phase */}
           {props.children}
           {ref.current && (
             <ControlTextPortal